akostrik/stage_telegram_python/README.md

   - based on these propaganda marks, it calculates the confidence coefficient of the message
   - extracts the principal information of the new message, in the form of several affirmations, via OpenAI API
   - compares these affirmations to the recent affirmations of the other followed channels
-  - stocks the message itself, the result if its analysis, updates the confidence coefficients of the channels, updates the index of similarity of the channels in _MongoDB Atlas_ database, via MongoDB API
+  - stocks the message itself, the result if its analysis, updates the confidence coefficients of the channels, updates the similarity index of the channels in _MongoDB Atlas_ database, via MongoDB API
 7) `Server 3` requests constantly the results of the computations from `Server 2`, via `Server 2` API
 8) `Server 2` retrieves the calculation results from _MongoDB Atlas_, via MongoDB API, and sends them back to `Server 3`
 9) `Server 3` transmits the results to the web browser in the form of a channel graph, where each vertex contains the channel identifier and its confidence coefficient, and each edge is the similarity index of the two channels concerned, via `Server 3` API